gracious-tech/copy.church/src/articles/scope/index.md

 These arguments all have common problems:

  1. The command is in response to "freely receiving", which _is_ true of anyone who has received the gospel of God's grace.
+ 2. Paul applied the command to his own ministry (1 Cor 9:18, 2 Cor 11:7), not just the twelve disciples.
+ 3. If the command no longer applies then it is ok to sell the following: prayer, baptism, communion, entry to church, etc. God forbid.

+Furthermore, regarding evangelism:
+ 1. Miracles were to be freely given, not just evangelism.
+ 2. Jesus specifically forbid the disciples to go to gentile towns on that particular trip (10:5), so it wasn't evangelising non-believers but rather discipling existing followers of Yahweh.
- 2. Miracles are in view too, not just evangelism.
-Jesus was also teaching and discipling the twelve for long periods of time as _free ministry_, which is what he was training them up to do as well as "workers of the harvest" (9:38).
+ 3. Jesus was teaching and discipling the twelve for long periods of time as _free ministry_, which is what he was training them up to do as well as "workers of the harvest" (9:38).
- 3. If the command no longer applies then it is ok to sell the following: prayer, baptism, communion, entry to church, etc.

-It is therefore right and appropriate to apply this command to all forms of gospel ministry, just as Paul did in his own ministry (1 Cor 9:18, 2 Cor 11:7).
+It is therefore right and appropriate to apply this command to all forms of gospel ministry.
 This includes preaching, teaching, Scripture, worship music, ministry resources, and anything else that specifically deals with spiritual matters.
 Importantly noting that those who serve in these ways are to be financially supported in their freely given ministries, just as Jesus' disciples were (10:10).

 Without this command of Jesus, there is nothing to stop Christianity from becoming a commercial enterprise.
 I really wish that was a warning for the future.
-It is in fact a reality we are already experiencing.
+It is in fact what many forms of ministry have already become.

 &nbsp;